go-graphite/carbonapi/README.md

 General information
 -------------------

-The only required parameter is the path to a config file.
+Carbonzipper can be configured by environment variables or by config file.
 For an example see `carbonapi.example.yaml`

 `$ ./carbonapi -config /etc/carbonapi.yaml`